 Are you ready to drive in Belarus?

 All of the above illustrate the items that are necessary before you set off on any car journey in Minsk and around Belarus; once you tick off every item on the essentials list then you are ready to hit the roads!
 The rules and regulations are in place to keep you safe and of course those around you.
 The driving rules do not differ greatly to those of other European countries, especially with the Vienna Convention on Road Traffic in place, but there are certain rules that are country specific that as a foreign citizen in Belarus you should respect and follow, this only ensures a happy, safe journey for you.
+Make sure your car is not completely wrapped with ads signs, it is violating some countries’ regulations (find out more from Fleet Wrap HQ).

 When driving in a foreign country it is essential to always be extra vigilant, even more so than you would be in your home countries as you are embarking on an unfamiliar territory.
 If you have read, learnt and familiarized yourself with what it takes to drive in Belarus then you are certainly read to take on the roads.